muses-code-js/js-intro-workshop/cheat-sheet.md

 ###while loop

-It repeats code over and over again until some condition is met
+It repeats code over and over again until some condition is met.

 ###for loop

-This loop is similar to ‘while loop’, just with set amount of repetition.
+This loop is similar to ‘while loop’, just with a set amount of repetition.
 You declare counter in the statement as so: for(var i = 0; i < 5; i++){do something 5 times};

 ###infinite loop

 A loop that does not stop and it’s a loop that you need to avoid.
 Each loop should have some condition so it can stop.

 ###object